 And I realised how all the familiar references to God had become festered and cluttered with contradicting associations, making my understanding and perception of Him distorted and sullied.

 When I got home that night I scribbled down a spider chart, with God etc written in the middle and, around these names, all the associations - descriptions, ideas, feelings, phrases - that sprung to mind.
 Few were positive; most were negative; but I observed that the positive ones tended to be intellectual concepts whereas the negative ones generated strong feelings.
 I wrote down love, mercy etc and felt little, if anything, but when I wrote down guilt, disapproval, etc., boy, did I feel it.
-"Well He sees and know it if our light grows dim..." jumped into my head from some ancient children's hymn sung in Sunday school.
+"Well He sees and knows it if our light grows dim..." jumped into my head from some ancient children's hymn sung in Sunday school.

 From early childhood experience in the Brethren, teenage years in the Elim, early 20's in charismatic house churches, endless reading of Christian books… these names for God had gathered associations like iron filings to a magnet.
 Then they merged until the whole notion of God seemed like a horrible unfathomable mess.